-At this point I got a rail bender from PNP Just wish I had done this sooner.
-It enabled me to put the subtlest bends in the track as you can see, and I could have put a lesser radius of curve going into the tree tunnel instead of using the spare 10′ radius curves I had.
-Anyway the rail bender was to be a great help for what was to come…By this point I had used about 7 tonnes of ballast.
+At this point, I got a rail bender from PNP Just wish I had done this sooner.
+It enabled me to put the subtlest bends in the track as you can see, and I could have put a lesser radius of the curve going into the tree tunnel instead of using the spare 10′ radius curves I had.
+Anyway, the rail bender was to be a great help for what was to come…By this point, I had used about 7 tonnes of ballast.

 The PNP track was built up with treated gravel fencing boards to make up for the incline at the near end of the garden.
 We are now building a 20m siding that goes over the old pond and then to re-join by the station: